PRECIOUS-Gold falls as market wakes up to Fed expectations

 LONDON, Dec 5 Gold fell on Thursday as the previous day's short-covering rally stalled, with investor sentiment dogged by persistent speculation about the future of U.S. monetary stimulus.

-Even though the European Central Bank and Bank of England have continued to hold off from any new policy action, markets are fixated on U.S. economic snapshots and what signal any data gives on when the Federal Reserve might start curbing its bond-buying programme.
+Even though the European Central Bank and Bank of England are expected to continue holding off on any new policy action later on Thursday, markets are fixated on U.S. economic snapshots and what signal any data gives on when the Federal reserve might start curbing its bond-buying programme.

 Bullion saw its strongest gains in over a month on Wednesday as investors proved over-extended on bets for prices to fall further.
 The technical backdrop was more dominant than strong U.S. private-sector hiring data and service industry growth in the run up to Friday's key non-farm payrolls.